Free Printable: Low Carb & Keto Food ListGet It Now

 When berry season hits, add this healthy keto blueberry cobbler to your baking list!
 Did you know a regular version can have upwards of 50 grams of sugar?!
-My low carb and keto cobbler with almond flour is made in a traditional way, but we’re swapping out the sugar and flour for some low carb alternatives.
+My low carb and keto cobbler with almond flour is made in a traditional way (just like keto peach cobbler), but we’re swapping out the sugar and flour for some low carb alternatives.
 Don’t forget a scoop of keto ice cream when you serve it!

 - Sweet and fruity flavor

 - Keto friendly & gluten free

 The key for making this almond flour cobbler taste like the real deal?
 It’s all in the ingredients!
 Wholesome Yum Almond Flour is blanched and super finely milled for a better batter consistency, while Besti Monk Fruit Allulose Blend sweetens it all just like sugar.
 This particular sweetener dissolves well, so your filling isn’t gritty, and thickens better than other keto sweeteners.

 No, most cobbler recipes are made with sugar and flour, and wouldn’t work well for a keto diet.
 This healthy blueberry cobbler is keto friendly, as it’s made with almond flour and sugar-free Besti sweetener.